mandresik/Fixed-point-iteration/README.md

 ## Graphical illustration of a fixed point iteration
-`Please note: This text is using LaTex, if not displayed correctly, [MathJax extension][Mathjax] can fix the issue. `
+`Please note: This text is using LaTex.
+If not displayed correctly, MathJax extension can fix this issue. ` [MathJax link][mathlink]
 ### What is a fixed point?
 In mathematics, a fixed point of a function is an element, that is mapped on itself by the function; thus $ f(x)=x $ for some $x \in D(f)$.
 This can be illustrated by an iteration starting in a starting point $x_0$ and ending in a fixed point $x $.
 If the fixed point does not exist or the starting point is not chosen suitably, then the fixed point is not found.
 ### Inputs